maccallumlab/meld/docs/how_to/explicit_solvent.rst

 A simple explicit solvent model can be built in the setup.py script by first generating a protein sequence and setting up an explicit solvent SystemBuilder that defines the system:
 ::

-   p = protein.SubSystemFromSequence("NALA ALA CALA")
+   p = subsystem.SubSystemFromSequence("NALA ALA CALA")
    b = builder.SystemBuilder(explicit_solvent=True)

 The system is then built from the molecular sequence according to the specifications of the builder: